 Lavender pink is not your typical color for a bean and Red Swans vibrant pods will be a highlight of your garden season.
 Snap this crunchy bean in half to expose the contrasting green interior and taste the succulent romano like flavor.
 Interestingly, creating this brilliant bean color began with stabilizing a cross of a purple snap and pinto bean.
 Bush habit, with 4-5 “ long, stringless pods.
-75 seeds.

-Harvest- Before the seeds bulge and beans snap easily.
-Pick continually to prolong production.
+Harvest: Before the seeds bulge and beans snap easily.
+Pick continually every 2-3 days to prolong production.

-Tips- Water well during hot dry period and do not over fertilize which results in a surplus of foliage and low, delayed pod growth.
+Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
+Dry soil can result in low yields and fibrous pods.
+Do not over fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.
-Plant seeds every 2-3 weeks for continual harvest throughout the summer.
+Sow a few times a season, 3-4 weeks apart for a continuous harevest.